Bayesian experiment results

 Results chart data

-This section explains the data that displays in the experiment results chart.
+This section explains the columns that display in the experiment results chart.

 Graph